smajert/interpretable_mnist/readme.md

 <figure id="classify_trousers">
   <img src="figures/classify_trousers.png" alt="Prediction of a ProtoPNET for an image with trousers" width="1000">
   <figcaption>
-        Figure 1: Prediction of a ProtoPNet on a pair of trousers from FashionMNIST [[3]](#3).
-Note that the "red prototype" has a high similarity to the image, which is why the image is classified as coming form the "trousers" class.
+        Figure 1: Prediction of a ProtoPNet on a pair of trousers from FashionMNIST [<a href="#3">3</a>].
+Note that the "red prototype" has a high similarity to the image, which is why the image is classified as coming from the "trousers" class.
 The other "trousers"-prototypes (which all have a negative weight) do not fit the image very well.
 Their rectangles are placed at the points where the model deems that they fit best.
   </figcaption>
 </figure>